WebFuzzing/EvoMaster/docs/publications.md

 These can be useful if you want to know more on how _EvoMaster_ works internally, e.g., details on the Many Independent Objective (MIO) algorithm.

-To help replicating previous studies, for most of these papers we also provide the experiment scripts.
+To help replicating previous studies, for most of these papers we also provide the scripts used to setup the experiments.
 This explained in more details [here](replicating_studies.md).

 ### 2021